PubMed ID: 17209197

 - Increased restaurant food consumption was not associated with changes in BMI over the three-year period.

-- Fast food and restaurant consumption have differential cross-sectional and longitudinal effects on body mass index
+- Fast food and restaurant consumption have differential cross-sectional and longitudinal effects on BMI

 - Greater fast food, but not restaurant food intake was associated with higher current BMI and greater increase in BMI over a three-year time period